-Cloud Analytics uses two primary data sources for helping you manage costs:
+Optima uses two primary data sources for helping you manage costs:

 - Usage data - Usage data is collected from RightScale Cloud Management to provide additional detail for slicing and dicing costs across many different dimensions

+Please ensure that this is done on RightScale master account.
 Log into my.rightscale.com and navigate to Settings > Clouds.
 If you do not have this menu item, that means you do not have administrator permissions on the RightScale account, and therefore cannot connect a new cloud to RightScale.
 Either ask your RightScale administrator to give you permissions, or if you do not know who your RightScale administrator is, please contact our support team at firstname.lastname@example.org.
 If you have this menu item, this is what you will see:

 Click Connect to a Cloud, and select Microsoft Azure > Connect for costs (Enterprise Agreement):